zacheryn/Containers/vector/README.md

 `void resize(const std::size_t _size) noexcept`: Changes the size of the Vector to match `_size`.
 If `_size == size()`, this function does nothing.
 Otherwise, allocates a new array of size `_size`, copying over the minimum of `_size` and `size()` elements into the new array.
 If `_size < size()`, it truncates the Vector.
 If `_size > size()`, fills thee extra space with the default value.
 Sets both `Size` and `Capacity` to `_size`.

+`T* data() noexcept`: Returns a pointer to the underlying array.
+Assumes the class invariants stay valid.
+If they are broken, it is undefined behavior.

 `~Vector()`: Destructor, frees `this->arr`.

 ### Structs/Classes